richie0866/rbxm-suite/README.md

 ## 🌻 Motivation

-While [Rostruct](https://github.com/richie0866/Rostruct) can load simple stand-alone projects, it **falls short with Rojo project files**.
+While [Rostruct](https://github.com/richie0866/Rostruct) can load simple stand-alone projects, it **falls short with when compared to Rojo**.

-Rostruct also **always rebuilds your project at runtime**, which is excessive.
-Rojo is a much better tool for building your project files.
+Rostruct will **always rebuild your project at runtime**, when it should be handled on production.
+Its build process also tries to match [Rojo](https://rojo.space)'s, but it lacks key features, like `project.json` files.
+Using [Rojo](https://rojo.space) to build your project instead is a **much safer solution**.

 By moving the build process upstream with Rojo, you can take full advantage of a **true Rojo workflow**.